10DownPro/service-now-urgent-incident-notification-workflow/README.md

 ## 💭 What I Took Away

 This project reminded me that the smallest missing piece like a broken email alert can have a massive impact.
 I didn’t just fix a flow, I designed something that could actually prevent chaos.
 That’s what I love about tech.. solving problems that matter, one workflow at a time.

+## Acknowledgments
+Parts of the UI Policy validation script were generated with help from ChatGPT by OpenAI to help speed up development.